 Short Essay on Article 370 in English for Students

-These short essay on Article 370 are suitable for students and children in classes 3, 4, 5, 6.
+This short essay on Article 370 is suitable for students and children in classes 3, 4, 5, 6.

 Regarding Kashmir, a poet has said that if there is a heaven on earth, then it is in Kashmir, but after independence and partition, Kashmir, which is called the heaven of the earth, has become a disputed region for many reasons.
 Article 370 has been one of the major controversies.
-The present government took a decisive step towards establishing peace in Kashmir by abolishing Article 370 in August 2019.
+The present government decided to establish peace in Kashmir by abolishing Article 370 in August 2019.

 The special status given to Jammu and Kashmir under Article 370 of the Constitution has been removed with notification of the President on 5 August 2019.
 This is a bold move by the government reflecting strong political will.
-The Constitution of India will, henceforth, be fully applicable to Jammu and Kashmir, and any special exception provided later shall be abolished.
+Henceforth, the Constitution of India will be fully applicable to Jammu and Kashmir, and any special exception provided later shall be abolished.